zuhaibimtiaz/ZBAppRouter/README.md

 - **`until(_ predicate: @escaping (ZBRoute) -> Bool)`**: Pops routes until a condition is met, without pushing a new route.
 - **`toWithResult(_ route: ZBRoute, completion: @escaping (Any?) -> Void)`**: Pushes a route and provides a completion handler to receive a result when the route is popped.
 - **`snackbar(_ message: String, expandedMessage: String? = nil, duration: Double = 3.0)`**: Displays a toast/snackbar at the bottom of the screen or current view, with an optional expanded message and custom duration (default 3.0 seconds).
 Snackbars support swipe-to-dismiss (right) and can stack upward with dynamic widths (90%, 85%, 80%, etc.) and a capsule shape.
-- **`alert(title: String, message: String? = nil, primaryButton: AlertButtonData, secondaryButton: AlertButtonData? = nil)`**: Presents a modal alert with a title, optional message, and customizable buttons (primary and optional secondary).
+- **`alert(title: String, message: String? = nil, primaryButton: Alert.Button, secondaryButton: Alert.Button? = nil)`**: Presents a modal alert with a title, optional message, and customizable buttons (primary and optional secondary).
 Buttons can have roles (e.g., `.cancel`, `.destructive`) and actions executed on the main actor.
 - **`sheet<Content: View>(content: @escaping @Sendable () -> Content, isFullScreen: Bool = false)`**: Presents a modal sheet (bottom sheet by default, or full-screen if `isFullScreen` is `true`) with custom content.
 Sheets support a drag indicator but are restricted from swipe-to-dismiss, requiring programmatic dismissal via `sheetDismiss()`.
 - **`sheetDismiss()`**: Programmatically dismisses the currently presented sheet.